cortexproject/cortex/docs/guides/authentication-and-authorisation.md

 This can help to run Cortex in a trusted environment where you want to separate your metrics into distinct namespaces by some criteria (e.g. teams, applications, etc).

-Be advised that **cortex-tenant** is a third-party comminity project and it's not maintained by Cortex team.
+Be advised that **cortex-tenant** is a third-party community project and it's not maintained by Cortex team.